A color chord is a spread of harmonious colors which can be used in conjunction with each other to produce appealing designs.

 Do one of the following:

-Select page content containing the base colour.
-Remember to select the appropriate colour selector on the Colour or Swatches panel.
+Select page content with the color you wish to work with.
+Remember to select the appropriate color selector on the Color or Swatches panel.

-On the Colour panel, click the Panel Preferences menu and select a chord type from the Add Chord to Swatch pop-up menu.
+On the Color panel, click the Panel Preferences menu and select a chord type from the Add Chord to Swatch pop-up menu.